cbinsights/form-design-system/contributing/principles.md

 - _Record design and implementation decisions for reusable UI_
 - _Foster consistency in visual design and behavior of UI_
 - _Enable front end engineers to pool their knowledge into a single point of truth for UI components_
-- _Provide the basic building blocks of a CB Insights UI so that feature teams can spend less time on UI details and more time on solving business problems_
+- _Help feature teams spend less time on UI details and more time on solving business problems_

 ## What belongs in FDS?
 All styles and components in FDS should be application-agnostic.
-We should be able to use these projects within `cbi-site`, admins, and any other front end CB Insights may build.
+We should be able to use the FDS library within `cbi-site`, admins, and any other front end CB Insights may build.

 ### ✅ Belongs in FDS
 - Low specificity, global utility classes